Lal Chowk

 Lal Chowk (lit.
-'Red Square') is a city square in Srinagar, Jammu and Kashmir, India.
+'Red Square') is a city square in Srinagar, in the Indian union territory of Jammu and Kashmir.

-The square was given its name by left-wing activists who were inspired by the Russian Revolution as they fought the princely state's Maharaja, Hari Singh.
-It has traditionally served as a place for political meetings, with Jawaharlal Nehru and Sheikh Abdullah (the first prime ministers of India and Jammu and Kashmir, respectively) as well as other prominent political leaders having addressed people from it.
+The square was given its name by left-wing activists who were inspired by the Russian Revolution as they fought the princely state Maharaja, Hari Singh.
+It has traditionally served as a place for political meetings, with Jawaharlal Nehru (the first prime minister of India) and Sheikh Abdullah of Jammu and Kashmir, respectively, as well as other prominent political leaders having addressed the people from it.
 The clock tower at Lal Chowk was built in 1980.

 Description

-The Lal Chowk precinct stretches on both the sides of the Residency Road between the Amira Kadal bridge and the Tyndale Biscoe School.
-It has evolved into Srinagar's main business district from early twentieth century.
+The Lal Chowk precinct stretches on both sides of the Residency Road between the Amira Kadal bridge and the Tyndale Biscoe School.
+It has evolved into Srinagar's main business district since the early twentieth century.

 The Lal Chowk itself is a traffic roundabout towards its eastern end.
 It houses a clock tower (ganta ghar) constructed by Bajaj Electricals in 1980.